 When positioning your different decorative shapes/elements, go through a couple of different variations to make sure that you’ve figured out the right spot for each one.
 This is really important since, as with colors, you don’t want to have the same shapes/elements stacked very close to one another, which might develop a weird-looking pattern.

-3. How to Access Illustrator’s Default Patterns
+3. How to Access the Default Adobe Illustrator Patterns

 Now that we’ve covered some of the more general aspects when it comes to patterns, let’s dive in a little deeper by looking at the available pattern designs found in Illustrator, and see how we can actually go about using them.